'Time' Editor Defends Controversial Cover, Says It 'Symbolizes This Moment In America'

 On June 21, Time magazine announced its July cover.
-Prominently featured on the cover is a 2-year-old Honduran girl, crying.
-The photo of the little girl was used as part of an illustration, meant to symbolize the ongoing immigration debate.
+Prominently featured on the cover is a two-year-old Honduran girl, crying.
+The photo of the little girl is was used as part of an illustration, meant to symbolize the ongoing immigration debate.
 Crying, with a horrified expression on her face, the child is looking up at President Donald Trump, who is depicted towering over the child, smiling, and looking down.

 Time‘s editors selected this powerful photograph, taken by John Moore, a Pulitzer Prize-winning photographer for Getty Images, to criticize President Trump’s now-reversed policy of separating children from parents detained at the United States border.